Alawode22/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This project is on nested loops and functions in C programming language
+This project is on nested loops in C programming language.
+It also extends to functions and usage.